lih/BHR/curly/doc/index.md

 less than five configuration files (package.json, .npmrc, rollup-config.js, .flowconfig, yarn.lock, ...) to function.

-With Curly the only tool you'll need to know is `curly`, the compiler.
+With Curly the only tool you'll need to know is `curly`{.terminal}, the compiler, which doesn't take much effort to learn (if I do say so myself).
 It is modeless, accepts fewer than 20 different options, and has its own configuration format based on those options (basically, you can write those options to a file and have Curly read that file).